paladinzh/BLE_Mesh/NRF_MESH/nRF5_SDK_for_Mesh/doc/getting_started/basic_concepts.md

 ### Privacy

 All mesh message payloads are fully encrypted.
-Message metadata like source and destination address is obfuscated with the network key.
+Message metadata like source address and message sequence number is obfuscated with the privacy key, derived from the network key.

 ### Replay protection